Advanced Infectious Disease Epidemiology and One Health Response

 Type of studies

-Bachelor degree of 180 credits including a minimum of 30 credits within one of the following: biomedicine, medicine, health science, environmental health, economics or political science.
+Bachelor degree of 180 credits including a minimum of 30 credits within one of the following: biomedicine, medicine, health science, environmental health, economics, political science OR having passed the introductory course of Infectious Disease Epidemiology and One Health Response (7.5 credits) - bachelor level, course code 3IS015 OR any other relevant epidemiologic course equivalent to 7.5 credits.
 English proficiency equivalent to English A from Swedish upper secondary education.

 Application deadline was

 15 October 2020.

 Application and tuition fees